angrycub/PlayHashiClusterGuide/2_The_Base_Box.md

 ```
 yum update -y
-yum instal -y unzip wget bind bind-utils net-tools
+yum install -y unzip wget bind bind-utils net-tools
 ```

 Since all of the VMs we create based on this template will be running some component of the Hashi stack, download Consul, Nomad, and Vault.
-Unzip the downloads and copy the executables to `/usr/local/bin`
+Unzip the downloads and copy the executables to `/usr/bin`

 Install JQ on the box.
 It can be downloaded from [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/).
 Make the jq-linux64 executable and then copy it to /usr/local/bin/jq